Description

 “Ich will wol von wibes gvete”: Introduction to the Minnesang

-Minnesang is an integral part of the popular image of the Middle Ages.
-The monophonic art of minnesong occupies a prominent position in the music of the time and has largely only survived as read poetry.
+Minnesang is an integral part of the common image of the Middle Ages.
+The monophonic song art of minnesong occupies a prominent position in the music of the time and has largely survived only as read lyrics.

 The fascination of historical music